-They’re the perfect fit, whether you’re reading a book out in the sun, having an alfresco family dinner or entertaining friends.
+Alfresco areas – such as verandas – are the perfect fit for Aussie homes.
+Whether you’re reading a book out in the sun, having an outdoor family dinner, or entertaining friends.
 And they work everywhere – city or country.
 A larger home on a sizeable block of land might have a jungle of plants and trees overseeing their indoor/outdoor area, while a small city apartment with no backyard could make the most of an Alfresco door and open their whole home to the outside.

 So, what is an indoor/outdoor area and how can I achieve it?

 Homes with their own indoor/outdoor living space are on the rise.
 Designers and proprietors are styling their outside areas to be more comfortable and useful – they’re blurring the line between inside and out.
 And how do you do that?
 Doors of course!

 There’s a number of reasons for the rise in indoor/outdoor spaces; the increased cost of land is making homeowners fully utilise all areas of their block, the need to “get back to nature” and appreciate the gardens and outside environment available, and – as of late – the appropriate conditions to allow for outdoor living.
 With such warm Summer nights and a comfortable evening sun, relaxing with a cool drink in hand on your back veranda is the perfect way to unwind.

 Nowadays, people are building and renovating their houses with the outdoors in mind.
 These newer homes often feature an outdoor area that compliments the inside and expands the relevant theme.
 A well-done patio, for example, can tie the whole block together and create comfort even outdoors.
 Think about it, even popular renovation shows like House Rules have whole episodes dedicated to the all-important outside zone.